s2t2/Daily-Debrief-notification-service/README.md

   * https://developer.twitter.com/en/docs.html
   * https://www.twilio.com
   * https://sendgrid.com
   * Follow instructions to create working google development sheet at: https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html
     * Ensure the client_secret.json file is in your root directory

 3. Make a linked google form by following this link https://docs.google.com/forms/d/1C19R3RZLThIrF_-gaqKUbxOXsmQxUxhFz8-jmfILAmQ/edit?usp=sharing and copying it into your own drive.
 Select "link answers to existing spreadsheet" and select the spreadsheet you just made.

 4. Make a Heroku account at https://signup.heroku.com/login

-### Intructions
+### Instructions

-1. Create or activate enironment were you can manage packages from
+1. Create or activate environment were you can manage packages from
    * If using Anaconda as your language version manager
    ```
    conda create -n yourenvname python=3.7
    ```